 While they’re not always considered signs per se, it’s increasingly common for real estate agents to utilize feather flags to promote their listings.
 Feather flags have the benefit of constantly being in motion while the wind is blowing.
 As a result, they’re more visible than conventional signage which doesn’t move.

 If you have any real estate sign questions, the experts at Dee Sign are glad to help.
-If you have any questions, please leave them in the comments below.
+Give us a call at 800.333.7446, or click here to send us your questions.